jvladar/BiometricSpringApp/README.md

 Biometric application for comunication with OpenFinger biometric system

-Documentation can be find on BPJanVladar.pdf file
+Documentation can be find in BPJanVladar.pdf file